psharma04/Overpass/README.md

 ### I need help with some other task

 If `/help` doesn't give you the information you need, DM me on Discord.

+### I want to give you money

+If you want to fund this project, [support the upstream maintainer instead](https://patreon.com/emailbotdiscord), as I rely on his code to keep this bot running.
+I promise I don't need or want your money.

+If you want to give it to me anyway, I instead ask that you [make a contribution to the independent student paper Noise](https://noiseatunsw.com/donate), which I've spent a significant amount of effort writing both code and articles for.